ankitjain3288/UeStateMachineHandling/README.md

    d)enter RM-DEREGISTERED state when receiving a Registration Reject message or a Deregistration message. e)RM-DEREGISTERED state for the UE after Implicit Deregistration

-The Registration Management is used to register or deregister a UE/user with the network, and establish the user context in the network.
-The Connection Management is used to establish and release the signalling connection between the UE and the AMF.

-registration update:
-Periodic Registration Update
+B)Connection Management state of UE in 5g core:

+As per 3gpp standard ETSI TS 123 501 V17.5.0 (2022-07) 5.3.3.2 5GS Connection Management states section

+Two CM states are used to reflect the NAS signalling Connection of the UE with the AMF:
+a) CM-IDLE
+b) CM-CONNECTED

+There are no AN signalling connection, N2 connection and N3 connections for the UE in the CM-IDLE state.
+Event expected when UE is in CM-IDLE state and in RM-REGISTERED :
+ a) Service Request
-Mobility Registration Update
+ b) Registration Request
+ c) Deregistration Request

+  ue should move from CM-IDLE to CM-CONNECTED state for the UE whenever an N2 connection is established

+In the CM-CONNECTED state, the UE shall:

+ - enter CM-IDLE state whenever the AN signalling connection is released
+ - enter CM-IDLE state for the UE upon completion of the AN Release procedure